 sensitivity.

-9. Divide this list into two groups of concepts that characterize material and ideal phenomena:
+9. Divide this list into two groups of concepts characterizing material and ideal phenomena:

 remembering, thinking, happiness, grief, judgment, inhibition of the nervous